What is Medicare Dual Eligible and How Do I Qualify?

 People who qualify as dual eligible have several options for how their care is delivered, although the number of available options will vary at the state level.

-Original Medicare: Some Medicare beneficiaries may choose to receive their services through the Original Medicare Program.
-In this case, they receive the Part A and Part B services directly through a plan administered by the federal government which pays providers on a fee-for-service (FFS) basis.
-In this case, Medicaid would “wrap around” Medicare coverage by paying for services not covered by Medicare or covering premium and cost sharing payments depending on whether the beneficiary is a full or partial dual eligible.
+Some Medicare beneficiaries may choose to receive their services through the Original Medicare Program.
+In this case, they receive the Part A and Part B services directly through a plan administered by the federal government, which pays providers on a fee-for-service (FFS) basis.
+In this case, Medicaid would “wrap around” Medicare coverage by paying for services not covered by Medicare or by covering premium and cost-sharing payments, depending on whether the beneficiary is a full or partial dual eligible.

-Medicare Advantage: Medicare Advantage plans are private insurance health plans that provide all Part A and Part B services.
+Medicare Advantage plans are private insurance health plans that provide all Part A and Part B services.
 Many also offer prescription drug coverage and other supplemental benefits.
-Similar to Original Medicare, Medicaid wraps around the services provided by the Medicare Advantage plan and serves as a payer of last resort.
+Similar to how Medicaid works with Original Medicare, Medicaid wraps around the services provided by the Medicare Advantage plan andserves as a payer of last resort.

 Which plan should I choose?